Logo preload

 2. Build your survey

-When designing your questions, consider how the data will be processed.
-For example, do you want questions to be open-ended, or do you want to provide a range of structured answers from which respondents can choose?
+When designing your questions, think about how you will process the data.
+For example, do you want open-ended questions, or would you prefer offering a range of structured answers for respondents to choose from?

 Check out our tips on building a survey for field data collection.